Category

 Scratched Eye - Symptoms & Treatment

-Do your eyes hurt long after you accidentally poked your eyes, or something gets trapped in them?
+Do your eyes hurt long after you accidentally poked your eyes, or does something get trapped in them?
 There are good chances that you got a scratch on the cornea of your eyes, the black circle in the middle of your eye.
 This condition is known as a scratched eye or corneal abrasion.

-This post elaborates the symptoms and treatment options of the scratched eye.
+This post elaborates on the symptoms and treatment options of the scratched eye.
 You will also get information on what to do and not to do for a scratched eye.
 Let’s get started!

 Continue reading Poked in the Eye?
 Scratched Eye – Symptoms, Do’s-Don’ts & Treatment